dieharders/ai-text-server/README.md

 5. After that compile the script and it should output your setup file where you specified (or project root).

-## Production
+## Deploy to Production

-### Deploy to public over internet
+### Deploy to public hosted internet

 For production deployments you will either want to run the server behind a reverse proxy using something like Traefic-Hub (free and opens your self hosted server to public internet using encrypted https protocol).

 ### Deploy to local network over https

 If you wish to deploy this on your private network for local access from any device on that network, you will need to run the server using https which requires SSL certificates.
-Be sure to set these .env vars `SSL_KEY_FILENAME` and `SSL_CERT_FILENAME`.
+Be sure to set the .env var `ENABLE_SSL`.

+Rename the included `.env.example` file to `.env` in the `/_deps` folder and modify the vars accordingly.

 This command will create a self-signed key and cert files in your current dir that are good for 100 years.
 These files should go in the `/public` folder.
+You should generate your own and overwrite the files in `/public`, do not use the provided certs in a production environment.

 ```bash
 openssl req -x509 -newkey rsa:4096 -nodes -out public/cert.pem -keyout public/key.pem -days 36500